MatthewBuchananAstley/perlscripts/README.md

 log.pl - Some understanding of host density ratio and how to use the log function on the command line/with perl

-addng_new_nodes.pl - Adding new nodes to clustermanager
+addng_new_nodes.pl - Adding new nodes to clustermanager with minimal "cut configuration lines, adjust configuration lines, paste configuration lines"

 bright_gethealthdata.pl - Get node health data details from the clustermanager command